cmbrandt/cxx-fundamentals/2_design_patterns.md

 * **Also Known As:**  Policy

 ### Purpose:
-To define a family of algorithms and encapsulate them into objects
+Define a family of algorithms, encapsulate each one with a class, and make them interchangeable

 ### Structure:
 <p align="center">